Autism Strengths

 Visual hypersensitivity

-, autistic people can see visual details that non-autistics don’t tend to register.
+to details, autistic people can see visual details that non-autistics don’t tend to register.
 Read more

 Tunnel vision